 Term Description

 Various For terminology, see Programme Glossary on the MHHS portal:

+, ,

 Programme Glossary (SharePoint.com)

+- regramme election of the company

 2 Executive Summary

 The Market-wide Half Hourly Settlement programme (MHHS) when completed will contribute to a more cost-effective electricity system, encouraging more flexible use of energy and helping consumers lower their bills.
 The responsibility for success is shared between all parties and stakeholders, with everyone working together to make sure the programme is delivered and in the highest possible quality.